 However, that’s just the breaking point.
 You can’t undo months or years of love overnight.

 It takes time, anywhere from 3 to 6 months on average.
 But in reality, that number can extend up to a year as well.

-If you can identify the signs for falling out of love quickly, there’s hope for saving the relationship and reigniting the passion.
+If you can identify the signs of falling out of love quickly, there’s hope for saving the relationship and reigniting the passion.

 How Not To Fall Out Of Love

 Do what you did during the courting phase of the relationship.
-What this entails is making an effort to connect with your partner.
+This entails making an effort to connect with your partner.

 - Go out on dates regularly